Gunman kills one, wounds three at Christian college in Seattle

 SEATTLE A man armed with a shotgun opened fire on Thursday at a small Christian college in Seattle, killing one person and wounding three others before he was subdued by a group of students and arrested, Seattle police and hospital officials said.

-The 26-year-old lone suspect, who was not a student, entered an academic building of Seattle Pacific University in late afternoon and shot three people, police said.
-He was disarmed as he paused to reload his gun and was pepper-sprayed by a student security guard.
-It was not clear how the fourth victim was injured.
+The lone suspect entered an academic building of Seattle Pacific University in late afternoon and shot four people, then was disarmed as he paused to reload his gun and was pepper-sprayed by a student security guard, police said.

 "Other students jumped on top of them, and they were able to pin the shooter to the ground until police arrived" minutes later, police Captain Chris Fowler told reporters on the scene.